What type of Air conditioning is best for Seattle Homes?

 A window-type air conditioner belongs to a unitary air conditioning system.
 It is self-contained and is usually positioned in a window or through an exterior wall where a hole has been purposely cut.
 The latter option is fine, if the house is still being constructed.
 But in most homes, it is easier to fit this type of A/C unit in a window.
 It works by cooling the interior air with a fan that blows the air over the unit’s evaporation.
 The heat drawn by the unit from inside the home or room is blown out by a second fan through the condenser.
 A home or building can install several window air conditioners, thus, each part of the building can be cooled individually.

-Split or Ductless Air Conditioner in Seattle, WA
+Are Split or Ductless Air Conditioner effective in the Northwest?

 Technically, a ductless or split air conditioning system is called PTAC (packaged terminal air conditioner).
 Many apartments, motels, hotels and some homes use this type of air conditioning system.
 As the name suggests, the split A/C is composed of two terminal units.
 The condensing unit is placed outside the home or building.
 This package contains the condenser, condenser fan and the compressor.
 The other terminal unit is the evaporative unit that is placed inside the building, where it handles the cooling and distribution of air.
 The interior unit comprises the fan, evaporator coil and expansion valve.
 A refrigerant tubing passing through a hole created on a wall connects the two terminal units.